 How does he take correction?
 Any boy who dates our daughter is going to be, at best, a godly man partly formed.
 While we are all works in progress, not all of us recognize this – arrogant young men think themselves beyond the need of correction.
 If a potential suitor bristles at any suggestion from his elders, or if he’s unwilling to apologize when he’s wrong, then he is definitely the wrong sort for our daughters.
 We, instead, want the young man who, as we read in Proverbs 15:32, “heeds correction [and] gains understanding.”

 Young men hoping to get married are aspiring to a leadership role.
 But while marriage makes a man a leader, it won’t magically make him a good one.

-Fathers, we want out daughters to marry young men who love the Lord, and want honor Him in their roles as husband, father and elder.
-Let’s be sure then, that we teach them to look for true leaders who love the light.
+Fathers, we want our daughters to marry young men who love the Lord and want to honor Him in their roles as husband, father, and elder.
+Let’s be sure, then, that we teach them to look for true leaders who love the light.